Scholarships and Financial Aid

-- The FAFSA must be completed online and be received not later than March 1 (our priority deadline date) if you wish to receive your maximum eligible aid package.
+- The FAFSA must be completed online and be received no later than March 1 (our priority deadline date) if you wish to receive your maximum eligible aid package.

-- We will continue to process aid applications after March 1, however, Supplemental Educational Opportunity Grant (SEOG), Oklahoma Tuition Aid Grant (OTAG-state grant) and Federal Work Study funds may have been exhausted by the time late applications are received.
+- We will continue to process aid applications after March 1, however, Supplemental Educational Opportunity Grant (SEOG), Oklahoma Tuition Aid Grant (OTAG-state grant) and Federal Work Study funds may be exhausted by the time late applications are received.

-- New students should complete and submit admissions applications in the November/December time frame whenever possible so that when their aid application information is received, their aid package (award letter) can be processed in a timely manner.
+- New students should complete and submit admissions applications in the November/December time frame so that when their information is received, their aid package (award letter) can be processed in a timely manner.

 - You will not receive a financial aid award letter until you are admitted to the College.

 - You must be making satisfactory academic progress (SAP) toward a degree objective in order to be eligible to receive financial aid at Eastern.

 - You must submit accurate and complete information in your FAFSA application and in any other documents or forms requested.
 Reporting inaccurate and/or incomplete information will delay the processing of your aid or result in a penalty assessed by the federal government.